How to Cancel a PayPal Payment

 For more details, we suggest checking out our article on the PayPal goods and services fee, which describes how it works.

-How to Cancel Transactions on PayPal
+How to Cancel a PayPal Transaction

 - Start by logging in to your account.
 Go to the PayPal homepage, enter your username and password, and then click on the “Log In” button to access your account.